 Smashed potatoes, where have you been all my life?
 Fluffy inside and crispy outside, filling but also snackable, these have become a go-to in my kitchen.
+They're a great side dish or appetizer to accompany a full meal.
 I tried a few recipes that were on the bland side, so I upped the flavor level with garlic, rosemary, vegan parmesan, and vegan butter.
 And they are sooo good!

 While smashed potatoes and mashed potatoes sound alike, they're not the same thing.
 Mashed potatoes are typically cooked without the skin and mashed into a fluffy puree with milk and butter.
 Smashed potatoes, on the other hand, are boiled with the skin on, then flattened and baked until they're crispy.
 I think of them as part french fries, part mashed potatoes.